absinthe0223/guide/Benefits-and-Perks/Healthcare-and-Disability-Insurance.md

 # Healthcare and Disability Insurance

-Learners Guild prioritizes health benefits, wellness and education, so it’s important that we offer our partners good medical coverage and disability insurance.
-Both of these benefits are managed through the Professional Employer Organization [Trinet](http://www.trinet.com).
-Every partner should set up their account with Trinet before their first day at Learners Guild.
-Enrollment information will be sent via email to your Learners Guild email address.

-Through Trinet, we offer various medical, dental, and vision packages for partners and their dependents.
-Learners Guild contributes 80% of the cost for all partner policies and 80% for dependents.
-All partners are eligible for coverage on the first of the month following their hire date.
-These policies are all managed through the Trinet HR Passport, where you can find details about the plans and their coverage.

-We will soon offer both short term and long term disability insurance, though we are currently waiting to get quotes back with our options for coverage.
+OMAlab\/Audienti prioritizes health benefits, wellness and education, so it’s important that we offer our partners good medical coverage and disability insurance.
+Currently with the number of employees at less than 10, OMA\/Audienti requires each employee to enroll for medical insurance individually.
+They will then submit the documents to accounting for reimbursement of expense.
+Audienti will pay up to 80% of your and your dependent’s health care coverage, up to $350\/month.
+To be entitled to this benefit, you must document your costs from the exchange or purchaser of your choice.
+In addition, should anything change regarding your benefits, in terms of a change in cost, you must notify Audienti and supply updated documentation of the revised costs.